 For additional information on helmet safety, visit the Province of Nova Scotia webpage on injury prevention and helmet use.

-The Emera Oval offers free rentals from 11 a.m. to 9 p.m.
-Monday to Friday and 12 p.m. to 8 p.m. on weekends.
+The Emera Oval offers free rentals during open hours.
 In order to borrow equipment, you must present a government issued photo ID, which includes a Driver’s License, Foreign Government ID, Permanent Residence, Passport, Firearm License, and student ID presented with a health card.

 Free equipment rentals include: